 Key Actions: Stops Cough, Dissolves Phlegm, Reduce Fever, Relax Muscles

-Medicinal Uses: Tracheitis, rheumatism, coughs, cold, insect bites, hypertension, arthritis, migraines, neuralgia, trigeminal neuralgia, muscle pain, gout, high blood pressure, gallstones, kidney stones, weak connective tissues, hardening of the muscles, joint pain associated with sensitivity to a change in the weather, asthma, gastro-intestinal disorders, skin diseases, fever, constipation, chronic bronchitis.
+Medicinal Uses: Tracheitis, rheumatism, coughs, colds, insect bites, hypertension, arthritis, migraines, neuralgia, trigeminal neuralgia, muscle pain, gout, high blood pressure, gallstones, kidney stones, weak connective tissues, hardening of the muscles, joint pain associated with sensitivity to a change in the weather, asthma, gastrointestinal disorders, skin diseases, fever, constipation, chronic bronchitis.

 There are over 1,200 species of rhododendron worldwide, with most being endemic in China.
 Azaleas and Tsutsusi are two of the subgenus of flowering shrubs found in the genus Rhododendron and the family Ericaceae.
 Typically rhododendrons are evergreen and azaleas are deciduous.
 Rhododendrons have ten or more stamens, azaleas have only five.
 Rhododendrons have large, paddle-shaped leaves and bell-shaped flowers that end in trusses.
 Azaleas have small, elliptical leaves, and trumpet or tubular-shaped flowers that end in shoots.
 Rhododendrons can grow to be 80 feet tall.
 Azaleas can grow to be 8 feet tall.
 Both have fragrant flowers that bloom in a wide array of colors from white, pink, gold, purple, orange, and red.

-Parts Most Frequently Used: Flower, Roots, Leaf, Twig
+Parts Most Frequently Used: Flower, Root, Leaf, Twig

 Flavors/Temps: Bitter, Pungent, Sour, Neutral, Toxic

-Caution: R. Daurici (Dahurian), R. molle, and R. arboreum are the varieties most commonly used in Oriental medicine.
-At proper doses, and not used for long periods of time, rhododendron is appropriately used as a medicine to heal.
+Caution: R. daurici (Dahurian), R. molle, and R. arboreum are the varieties most commonly used in Traditional Chinese Medicine.
+At proper doses, and not used for long a long time, rhododendron is appropriately used as a medicine.
 Large doses are toxic.
 It is not recommended for pregnant women.
 All varieties of rhododendron are considered toxic.
-Symptoms of poisoning can include sweating, coma, chills, seizure, cardiac and respiratory arrest, and even death.
+Symptoms of poisoning can include sweating, coma, chills, seizures, cardiac and respiratory arrest, and even death.

-History/Folklore: Rhododendron and azalea share the same character in Chinese.
+Rhododendrons and azaleas share the same character in Chinese.
 Azaleas are in fact a subspecies of the rhododendron genus.
-Several rhododendron species have been used safely and effectively in Oriental medicine to help treat asthma, congestion, coughs, joint pain, chronic tracheitis, and more.
-Modern research is confirming rhododendron as having anti-inflammatory, antioxidant, and liver protecting potentials.
-Rhododendron and azaleas are also both highly toxic, some species more so than others, knowing which to use and how to use them is critical.
+Several rhododendron species have been used safely and effectively in TCM (Traditional Chinese Medicine) to help treat asthma, congestion, coughs, joint pain, chronic tracheitis, and more.
+Modern research confirms that rhododendrons have anti-inflammatory, antioxidant, and liver-protecting potentials.
+Rhododendrons and azaleas are also both highly toxic, some species more so than others, knowing which to use and how to use them is critical.

-Studies of R. dauricum, a species often used in Oriental medicine, have revealed the presence of numerous flavonoids in the leaves and twigs.
-This includes the compound farrerol that is known for moving phlegm and alleviating coughs.
+Studies of R. dauricum, a species often used in TCM, have revealed the presence of numerous flavonoids in the leaves and twigs.
+This includes the compound farrerol which is known for moving phlegm and alleviating coughs.
 Each variety of rhododendron is generally identified as being useful for treating what is called, “Phlegm.”
-In the West phlegm is associated with mucus, in Oriental medicine, it is associated with mucus, sputum, tumors, congestion, swellings, and more.
+In the West phlegm is associated with mucus, in TCM, it is associated with mucus, sputum, tumors, congestion, swellings, and more.

-There are about twenty different species of rhododendron commonly referred to in the Oriental Medicine Materia Medica, all are toxic, some more than others, and while some may overlap in properties, each can also have its own particular application or recommended use.
+There are about twenty different species of rhododendron commonly referred to in Materia Medica, all are toxic, some more than others, and while some may overlap in properties, each can also have its own particular application or recommended use.

 List of Rhododendron Species included in the Oriental Medicine Materia Medica: